Skip to main content

 local thread <const> = require("thread")

--- Asynchronously load a Model animation
+-- Asynchronously load Model animation

 local modelPath = "model:assets/character"